 Lausanne successfully merges the relaxed holiday resort vibe with being a dynamic business and commercial hub.
 It’s the second largest city on the Lake Geneva shore.
-Lausanne is situated on three hills, and the steep rise from the shore, combined with high French Alps on the opposing side of the lake, give the city a beautiful, scenic look.
+Lausanne is situated on three hills.
+The steep rise from the shore, combined with high French Alps on the opposing side of the lake, give the city a beautiful, scenic look.
 However, the picturesque surroundings are not the only thing to admire if you have a day off in Lausanne.

 A day off in Lausanne